 - Men approaching later life need to make efforts to retain and build their social network among friends, families and interest groups.

-- Befriending and support services should be designed with older men’s interests in mind.
+- Support services should be designed with older men’s interests in mind.